RobinsoGarcia/PortfolioOptimization/README.md

 One can use this code just by filling a json file and running portopt command using the command line at the directory where the Json file is located.

 # Json sample
+Use a Json file in conjunction with the command line portopt to run the simulation process, eg: python3 portopt 'filename.json'.

             {"data":
                 {"init_port":   {"AAPL": 3000, "AMD": 0,
                                 "AMZN": 0, "BAC": 0, "BK": 0,